In this lesson you’ll learn:

 Connecting your account

-The next step is to connect your DrChrono account to Keragon.
-This will allow Keragon to communicate with DrChrono on your behalf and perform actions such as creating patients or updating appointments!
-The steps to do this are similar to the ones we did for the trigger so we won't repeat them here.
+Connect your DrChrono account to allow Keragon to perform actions on your behalf — such as creating patients or updating appointments.
+The steps are the same as connecting your trigger account, so we won't repeat them here.

 Configuring the action inputs

-Now it is time to set up the inputs needed for our action step to work.
-This involves specifying how the information collected from the trigger step should be used in the action step.
-We call this data mapping and it is something you’ll do often in your workflows!
+Now it's time to set up the inputs for your action step.
+This is where you specify how the information collected from the trigger should be used in the action.
+We call this data mapping.

 What is data mapping?

-Mapping data is like connecting the dots between the information you collect and where it needs to go.
-For example, if your form asks for a patient's name, email, and gender, you’ll want to map these fields to the "Name," "Email," and "Gender" sections in your EHR.
+Data mapping is connecting the dots between the information you collect and where it needs to go.
+For example, if your form collects a patient's name, email, and gender, you'll map those fields to the corresponding fields in your EHR.

-When you click on any input a dropdown appears which lists all the previous steps.
-You can find the piece of data you want either by expanding the step or even better by using the search box!
+Click any input field and a dropdown appears listing all available data from previous steps.
+Find what you need by expanding the step or using the search box.Back to our workflow…

 Going back to our scenario, once a patient submits their form, we want to create a new patient record in the EHR.
 We’ll map the form fields First name, Last name, email and Sex to the corresponding inputs in DrChrono's Create patient action.